Make Me Feel Important – The High D Style

 As a child, I was the "bossy" one who always had an opinion on anything and everything.
 I had my core group of friends, and I remember running the show frequently, even sending my best friend home when we were five because she was wasting paper and not coloring on both sides.
 When I was twelve, I put my twelve-year-old cousin in time-out.
 And she did it.

-I wasn’t a bully, though.
+I wasn't a bully, though.
 I was confident and opinionated and also a natural born leader.
-I was – I am – a high D personality style.
-Last week we talked about how personality isn’t going away – it’s been something we have studied and analyzed since the beginning of time.
+I was - I am - a high D personality style.
+Last week we talked about how personality isn't going away - it's been something we have studied and analyzed since 400 BC.

 Everyone is walking around with a big sign on their chest that says